Atpdevil/SDE-AeroAspire/Week 5/Day 2/README.md

-# Dockerizing Flask Backend & React Frontend - Week 5 [Oct 23]
+# Dockerfile for Backend & Frontend - Week 5 [Oct 23]

+## Tasks to do

+- Create Dockerfiles for Flask (backend) and React (frontend)
+- Build and run Docker images locally
+- Test API endpoints and frontend UI

 ## Folder Structure